-Your studies will be a combination of studio practices, theory, critical involvement with culture, society, and artistic practices.
-As well as developing your critical and creative skills, you will graduate with a range of transferable skills preparing you for a wide range of careers.
-Many of our graduates have gone on to work as curators, art therapists, researchers, writers, photographers, and many more.
+As well as developing your critical and creative skills, you'll graduate with a range of transferable skills which prepare you for a range of careers.
+Many of our graduates have gone on to work as curators, art therapists, researchers, writers, photographers, and more.

-Sign up now to receive more information about studying at Middlesex University London.
+Sign up to receive the latest information about studying at Middlesex University London.

 Each year, students from BA Fine Art participate in group exhibitions either online or in a physical spaces, where possible these include external gallery events.

-In your second year you will diversify and expand your skills, developing a deeper awareness of the critical demands of contemporary art
+In your second year, you will diversify and expand your skills, developing a deeper awareness of the critical demands of contemporary art.

 The module aims to: